-Basic earnings (loss) per share is computed on the basis of the weighted average number of common shares outstanding.
-Diluted earnings per share is computed on the basis of the weighted average number of common shares outstanding plus the potentially dilutive effect of outstanding stock options and unvested restricted stock units using the treasury stock method.
+Basic loss per share is computed on the basis of the weighted average number of common shares outstanding.
+Diluted loss per share is computed on the basis of the weighted average number of common shares outstanding plus the potentially dilutive effect of outstanding stock options and unvested restricted stock units using the treasury stock method.

-Reconciliations between the numerator and the denominator of the basic and diluted income (loss) per share computations for the years ended March 31, 2023, 2022 and 2021 are as follows:
+Reconciliations between the numerator and the denominator of the basic and diluted loss per share computations for the fiscal years ended March 31, 2025 and 2024 are as follows: